-The US EPA, California Air Resources Board, and CPE are pleased to explain the Federal and California Exhaust and Evaporative Emission Control Systems Warranty on your 2022 small off-road engine (SORE) and engine powered equipment.
-In California, new equipment that use small off-road engines (SORE) must be designed, built and equipped to meet the State's stringent anti-smog standards.
+The U.S. EPA and CPE are pleased to explain the Federal Emission Control Systems Warranty on your 2025 small off-road engine and engine powered equipment.
+New equipment that use small off-road engines must be designed, built and equipped to meet U.S. EPA regulations.

-CPE must warrant the exhaust and evaporative emission control system on your small off-road engine (SORE) for the period listed below, provided there has been no abuse, neglect, unapproved modification, or improper maintenance of your equipment leading to the failure of the exhaust and evaporative emission control systems.
+CPE must warrant the exhaust and evaporative emission control system on your small off-road engine for the period listed below, provided there has been no abuse, neglect, unapproved modification, or improper maintenance of your equipment.

-Your evaporative emission control system may include parts such as: carburetors, fuel tanks, fuel lines, (for liquid fuel and fuel vapors), fuel caps, valves, canisters, filters, clamps, connectors, and other associated components.
-Also included for your exhaust emission control system may be the fuel-injection system, the ignition system, catalytic converter and other exhaust emission related assemblies.
-Where a warrantable condition exits, CPE will repair your small off-road engine (SORE) at no cost to you including diagnosis, parts and labor.
+Your emission control system may include parts such as: carburetors, fuel tanks, fuel lines, (for liquid fuel and fuel vapors), fuel caps, valves, canisters, filters, clamps, connectors, and other associated components.
+Also included may be the fuel-injection system, the ignition system, catalytic converter and other emission related assemblies.
+Where a warrantable condition exits, CPE will repair your small off-road engine at no cost to you including diagnosis, parts and labor.

-MANUFACTURER'S WARRANTY COVERAGE:
+MANUFACTURER'S EMISSION CONTROL SYSTEM WARRANTY COVERAGE:

-This exhaust and evaporative emission control system is warranted for two years.
-If any exhaust and evaporative, emission related part on your engine or equipment is defective in, the part will be repaired or replaced by CPE.
+This emission control system is warranted for two years, subject to provision set forth below.
+If any emission related part on your engine is defective, the part will be repaired or replaced by CPE.